saidvandeklundert/saidvandeklundert.github.io/_posts/2019-06-1-templating-using-jinja-in-saltstack.md

 When calling it like this, Salt will use a local copy in `/srv/salt/templates` if it finds the file there.
 If there is no local copy, Salt will attempt to fetch the latest template from gitfs.

-An advantage of using this tool is that you can use it to render your Jinja with access to all of the things SaltStack has to offer.
-This means that you can render templates that contain grains, pillar data, execution modules, etc.

-Another way I use this `slsutil.renderer` is to render the template inside an execution module.
-This lets me do with it whatever I want prior to passing it to one of the proxy minion functions that can apply the configuration.
-Here is an example where we use the `slsutil.renderer` inside an execution module called `common.py`:
+Another way I use this `slsutil.renderer` is to render the template inside an execution module before passing it to a functions that can apply the configuration.
+Here is an example on how to use the `slsutil.renderer` inside an execution module called `common.py`:

 ```python
 def render(template):